Sophia of Prussia: Death of Emperor Frederick III

-Crown Princess of Greece
+Crown princess of Greece (1889-1913)

 Auspicious marriage to the Greeks

 On 27 October 1889, Sophie married Constantine in Athens in two religious ceremonies, one public and Orthodox and another private and Protestant.
 They were third cousins in descent from Paul I of Russia, and second cousins once removed through Frederick William III of Prussia.
 Sophie's witnesses were her brother Henry and her cousins Princes Albert Victor and George of Wales; for Constantine's side, the witnesses were his brothers Princes George and Nicholas and his cousin the Tsarevich of Russia.

 The marriage (the first major international event held in Athens) was very popular among the Greeks.
-The names of the couple were reminiscent to the public of an old legend which suggested that when a King Constantine and a Queen Sophia ascended the Greek throne, Constantinople the Hagia Sophia would fall to Greek hands.
-Immediately after the marriage of the Diadochos, hopes arose for the Greek populace of the Megali Idea, i.e. the union of all Greeks in the same state.
+The names of the couple were reminiscent to the public of an old legend which suggested that when a King Constantine and a Queen Sophia ascended the Greek throne, Constantinople and the Hagia Sophia would fall to Greek hands.
+Immediately after the marriage of the Crown Prince, hopes arose among the Greek populace for the fulfilment of the Megali Idea, i.e. the union of all Greeks in the same state.
 Abroad, the marriage of Constantine and Sophie raised much less enthusiasm.
 In France, it was feared that the arrival of a Prussian princess in Athens would switch the Kingdom of Greece to the side of the Triple Alliance.
-In Berlin, the union was also unpopular: German interests were indeed important in the Ottoman Empire and the Emperor did not intend to help Greece simply because the Diadochos was his new brother-in-law.
+In Berlin, the union was also unpopular: German interests were indeed important in the Ottoman Empire and the Emperor did not intend to help Greece simply because the Greek crown prince was his new brother-in-law.

 Nevertheless, in Athens, the marriage ceremony was celebrated with pomp and gave rise to an especially significant pyrotechnic spectacle on the Acropolis and the Champ de Mars.
 Platforms were also built on the Syntagma Square so the public could better admire the procession between the Royal Palace and the Cathedral.
 The newlyweds were related to most of the European dynasties, so representatives of all the royal houses of the continent were part of the festivities: Christian IX of Denmark (grandfather of the groom), Emperor William II of Germany (brother of the bride), the Prince of Wales (uncle of both groom and bride) and the Tsarevich of Russia (groom's cousin) were among the guests of honor.
 Naturally, Sophie's mother and sisters were also present at the ceremony.

 In fact, the hosts and their retinues were so many in Athens that King George I could not receive all of them in his palace.
 He had to ask some members of the Greek high society to receive part of the guests in their mansions.
 Similarly, the King was obliged to borrow the horses and carriages of his subjects in order to transport all visitors during the festivities.
 In addition, George was forced to hastily buy dozens of additional liveries for the lackeys at the service of the guests.